top of page

 The asset block is recognised according to its type, life, and comparable application.
 In addition, the percentage of depreciation within each asset class needs to be considered when classifying assets.
 A block of the asset will be identified for each of these asset classes that have the same rate of depreciation.
 Because depreciation is based on a group of assets rather than individual assets, under the Income Tax Act, individual assets lose their individuality.

-Factors Affecting Eligibility for Claiming Depreciation Under the Income Tax Act
+Factors Affecting Eligibility for Claiming Depreciation as per Income Tax Act

 To be eligible for the depreciation deduction, an assessee needs to fulfil several requirements.
 The prerequisites are listed below: